calebmeyer/RPG-Notes/Locations/Larnwick.md

-This town was burning when we found it. [[Elisar]] was freeing the trapped spirits.
+This town was burning when we found it. [[Elissar]] was freeing the trapped spirits.